Home » Apricot Pork Chops

 I am a big fan of pork chops on the bone, and I think bone-in pork chops are important for this recipe.
 For one thing, the bone helps keep the pork chops from drying out.
 Also, since the apricot sauce is a pan sauce, it relies heavily on the flavorful residue (AKA, the fond) left in the pan from browning.
 Pork chops with the bone leave behind more of that flavor than boneless chops do.

 I think everything else about Apricot Pork Chops is pretty self-explanatory.
-Princess Persnickety wants you to know that the apricot stuff is also very good on chicken which she prefers to pork chops.
+Princess Persnickety wants you to know that the apricot stuff is also very good on chicken, which she prefers to pork chops.
 Bone-in, skin-on thighs are a ringer, but you’ll need to adjust the cooking time to make sure the chicken thighs are done.
 You can brown them and put them in a 400° oven while you prepare the sauce, then proceed as above.
 If using boneless chicken breasts or tenders, you may want to dust the chicken lightly with flour before browning to give you more fond for the sauce.
 You can pretty much follow the directions for Apricot Pork Chops while checking the chicken for doneness.

 (Apparently, I’m making Apricot Chicken later this week.)